- Labor & Employment Litigation

 - Seward v.
 Alexander Properties Group, No. 1:05-CV-601-SEB-JPG, 2005 U.S. Dist.
 LEXIS 31150 (S.D.
 Ind.
 Nov.
 21, 2005) (Obtained complete dismissal of pregnancy discrimination case for property management company at pre-answer stage based on lack of personal jurisdiction).

-- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act in United States District Court, Southern District Miami for technology client.
+- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act for a technology client in United States District Court, Southern District Miami.

 - Twice obtained summary judgment and significant attorneys' fees awards for manufacturing company against age discrimination lawsuit in Superior Court of California, County of Los Angeles.